-These summer days are hot, hot, hot here in the south and one way to keep cool besides living in the swimming pool or standing in front of an opened freezer door is with a cold salad tossed with Homemade Ranch Dressing.
+Summer days are hot, hot, hot here in the south, and one way to keep cool besides living in the swimming pool or standing in front of an opened freezer door is with a cold salad tossed with a Homemade Ranch Dressing Recipe.

 Down In The Valley